toji/webgpu-best-practices/bind-groups.md

   });

   for (const mesh of meshes) {
-    // Find or create an renderableMaterials entry for the meshes material.
+    // Find or create a renderableMaterials entry for the mesh's material.
     // renderableMaterials will contain the bind group and associated meshes for
     // each material.
     let renderableMaterial = renderableMaterials.get(mesh.material);